troperville

 • Also, the Democratic Order of Planets, an intergalactic counterpart to the UN.

-• Fur Bikini: The Amazon planet.
+• Fur Bikini: Standard wear on the Amazon planet.

 • Future Badass: Lars Fillmore in Bender's Big Score.
-Not actually a Badass, nor technically from the future, but he is a look at a much, much more mature version of a present-day character.
+Not actually a badass, nor technically from the future, but he is a look at a much, much more mature version of a present-day character.

 • Futuristic Superhighway: All cars are hovercars, so there are skylanes along with regular ground roads.
-In "Bendin' In The Wind" the Golden Gate Bridge is now a hoverbridge, so it doesn't need an actual road on it... which is a problem, since the gang is on a 20th Century VW Microbus.
+In "Bendin' in the Wind" the Golden Gate Bridge is now a hoverbridge, so it doesn't need an actual road on it... which is a problem, since the gang is on a 20th Century VW Microbus.
 Intergalactic trucking routes and railroads are also present, and "Rebirth," the first episode after the series was Un-Cancelled, features the Panama Wormhole.

 G

 • Gaia's Lament: Played for laughs.
 Pine trees, anchovies, cows, and poodles are extinct.
 Owls replace pigeons and rats as urban pests.
 Jungles exist on Mars but not Earth, and global warming was solved by dropping a piece of ice in the ocean every now and then.
 It was later solved by pushing the Earth away from the sun.
-In another episode, global warming was said to be solved with the nuclear winter.
+In another episode, Global Warming was said to be solved with the nuclear winter.

 • Gambit Roulette: Spoofed by the Don Bot in "The Silence of the Clamps".